Martha's Vineyard Sign Language: Resurgence

-In recent years, there has been a push to reintroduce American sign language into the Island's culture.
+In recent years, there has been a push to reintroduce American Sign Language into the Island's culture.
 A Martha's Vineyard resident, Lynn Thorp, began her mission to revive ASL in the early 2000s with the ultimate goal of reinstating ASL as a second language.
 After studying the language through references such as Everyone Here Spoke Sign Language by Ellen Groce, and a series of 1989 teachings called "Interax", Thorp began meeting with fellow Vineyard residents every week to practice sign language together.
 About a decade later, Thorp began teaching classes regularly at local community centers.
-Recently, the Edgartown Elementary School has adopted ASL into their regular curriculum, and other Martha's Vineyard Public Schools are soon to follow.
+As of 2020, the Edgartown Elementary School had adopted ASL into their regular curriculum, and other Martha's Vineyard Public Schools were open to integrating ASL into their curriculum.

 In popular culture

-Show Me a Sign by Ann Clare LeZotte is a middle grade novel about the thriving deaf community living on Martha's Vineyard in the early part of the 19th century.
+Show Me a Sign (2020) by Ann Clare LeZotte is a middle grade novel about the thriving deaf community living on Martha's Vineyard in the early part of the 19th century.
 In the novel deaf and hearing characters successfully use Martha's Vineyard Sign Language to communicate with each other.